December 2017 update (blocking levels down some).

 I just needed a way to line up the two event hits, so I’d know it was the same end-user making both requests.
 Enter browser fingerprinting.
 I expect many of you are familiar with browser fingerprinting; it is a way to assign a (relatively) unique id to each user’s browser based on the configuration and settings of that browser (first brought into wide discussion from the EFF’s Panopticlick project).
 I used fingerprint2.js to create the fingerprints, which uses 24 different sources of settings to assign a unique id per browser.
 It is certainly possible to end up with the same fingerprint for two different end-users, but it’s rare and in our case is not likely to influence our overall numbers since it would simply take one data point away.

 (I could have achieved a similar effect with a random id that I created and then dropped as a cookie, but I chose to use a fingerprint because using cookies to track users that run blockers might have lead to a small number of users that aggressively clean their cookies getting counted a bunch of times.
-It also leads to less duplication in the case of bots that might purge their cookies frequently.)
+It also leads to less duplication in the case of bots that might purge their cookies frequently.
+In general I do not recommend use of fingerprinting as a tracking mechanism as it can be overly invasive.)

 The end result is lots and lots of duplicate events: